 Ways you can order your prescription online

-If you need to order a repeat prescription then you will need to give us your request 48 hours before you need your medication.
-In most cases you a list of your repeat medication attached to the Prescription.
+If you need to order a repeat prescription, then you will need to give us your request 48 hours before you need your medication.
+In most cases a list of your repeat medication will be attached to the prescription.
 This shows the drugs that your doctor has authorised on repeat.

 Use the NHS App